MicrosoftDocs/azure-devops-docs/docs/integrate/get-started/rest/basics.md

 <a name="versions"></a>
 ## Versioning

-Visual Studio Team Services and Team Foundation Server REST APIs are versioned to ensure applications and services continue to work as APIs evolve.
+VSTS and Team Foundation Server REST APIs are versioned to ensure applications and services continue to work as APIs evolve.

 ### Guidelines